 Although lacking a fantastic origin story like Hamer’s, fellow Ranger Gonzaullas was nonetheless driven by the same intense hatred of outlaws and duty to uphold the law.
 By his own account, Manuel “Lone Wolf” Gonzaullas was born in Cadiz, Spain, July 4, 1891, to a Spanish father and a Canadian mother of German ancestry.
 Gonzaullas served in the Mexican army as a major when he was twenty years old and married Laura Isabel Scherer in 1920, eventually enlisting in the Texas Rangers that same year.
-As a Ranger, Gonzaullas was first sent to the oil fields of Wichita County, and the first reference to the nickname “Lone Wolf” appeared in the Wichita Falls Daily Times in December of 1920.
-Gonzaullas would soon become known as “El Lobo Solo” to the border outlaws in the region along the Rio Grande from Comstock to Del Rio as he nearly always rode alone.
-Author of “’Lone Wolf’ Gonzaullas, Texas Ranger," Brownson Malsch, writes that Gonzaullas’s life, “was a crusade to eliminate or place behind bars smugglers, bootleggers, thieves and murderers wherever he was assigned in the state of Texas.”
-Gonzaullas was a crack shot and attributed his success in the innumerable gunfights he participated in to the Good Lord having His arm around him at all times.

 During prohibition, Gonzaullas was recruited by the federal government and took leave from the Rangers to become a prohibition agent.
 As a federal agent, Gonzaullas was increasingly tasked with the duty of arresting and investigating North Texas women guilty of possessing liquor, a necessary duty that Gonzaullas disliked.
-As a prohibition agent, Gonzaullas was indicted for the murder of a local official in Beaumont, Jefferson County, Texas during a raid.
-The federal government rose to his defense, and after a change in venue, Gonzaullas was acquitted by a jury in Sherman, Texas, in the summer of 1924.
-Resigning from his post as a prohibition agent on July 1, 1924, Gonzaullas returned to the Rangers.
-Gonzaullas joined fellow Ranger Frank Hamer in Borger, Texas, less than a year before the events in Sherman would see the lawmen reunited.
+Gonzaullas returned to the Rangers on July 1, 1924 and joined fellow Ranger Frank Hamer in Borger, Texas, less than a year before the events in Sherman would see the lawmen reunited.
 Gonzaullas’s exploits as a Ranger continued, and his reputation as fearsome and just by any means necessary only grew until he was called by Governor Dan Moody to return to Sherman – this time not for a trial – but to join Frank Hamer to restore law and order to a town spiraling into chaos.

 Captain Frank Hamer, Sergeant J.B.
 Wheatley, and privates J.R.
 McCoy and J.W.
 Aldrich arrived in Sherman on May 8, 1930, charged with protecting a black man, George Hughes, accused of raping his white employer’s wife, Pearl Farlow.
-Called on by Governor Moody after receiving a request from local officials afraid of mob violence, the four Rangers traveled to accompany Hughes for the duration of the trial.
 The following day was a Friday, and the Rangers escorted Hughes from the jail in Gainesville, Cooke County, to the second-floor courtroom in Sherman to await jury selection and the judge’s decision on venue change.
 Presiding judge, R.M.
-Carter, banished all but those directly involved in the case from the courtroom, but the large crowd that had been slowly gathering grew louder and more disruptive until the Rangers initially posted at the doors left the courtroom to clear the hallways as well.
+Carter, banished all but those directly involved in the case from the courtroom.
 Those removed from the Grayson County Courthouse met on the lawn in front of the building with hundreds of other civilians incensed by the crime of the black man who remained inside.